Mountains and Lakes in Japan

 A ropeway is operated to the bottom of the cirque.

-Tateyama Kurobe Alpine Route (Toyama Pref.) is a route crossing the Northern Alps from west to east.
+Tateyama Kurobe Alpine Route is a popular sightseeing route crossing the Northern Alps from west to east.

 The route passes beautiful Mount Tateyama (立山, 3,015 m) and huge Kurobe Dam.